Cautious optimization via data informativity: Applications to system analysis and control

-Since only the second term is dependent on $u$, we can use the definition of $\varepsilon^-(x)$ and Lemma~\ref{lem:fixed points} to conclude the statement. \QED \end{pf}

-Now, since we know that $\varepsilon^-$ is convex, we can resolve this problem efficiently if so is $g(\cdot,\Theta)$ (see Corollary~\ref{cor:conv uncert}).
-We conclude this section by noting that Theorem~\ref{thm:subopt reg} requires only stability of each system matrix $A$.
+\end{theorem} \begin{pf} Using the triangle inequality and Lipschitzness, for any $x \in \mathbb{R}^n$.
+Note that this separates the unknown parameter $\hat{\theta}$ from the unknown pair $(\hat{A},\hat{B})$.
+From here, we deduce Since only the second term is dependent on $u$, we can use the definition of $\varepsilon^-(x)$ and Lemma~\ref{lem:fixed points} to conclude the statement. \QED \end{pf} {Similar to Problem~\ref{prob:cautious-opt}\ref{prob:cautious}, we can now resolve the optimization problem on the right hand side under various regularity conditions.
+To illustrate this, recall that $\varepsilon^-$ is convex, and thus we can resolve this problem efficiently if so is $g(\cdot;\Theta)$ (see Corollary~\ref{cor:conv uncert}).} We conclude this section by noting that Theorem~\ref{thm:subopt reg} requires only stability of each system matrix $A$.
 Under the stronger assumption of quadratic stability, which can be determined using Lemma~\ref{lem:stab}, we can provide a transient guarantee on the values of the unknown function.